RonanCrowley96/Apple_Interview/README.md

     return ws, wd, wg, average_speed_data

 ```
 This function creates the wind rose using ws and wd which were returned in the previous function.
-The resulting graph is labeled and saved to the images folder
+The resulting graph is labelled and saved to the images folder.
 ```python
 def wind_rose(wd, ws, l_id, year):